 Oceanside Boulevard Beach offers more actual beach area than Buccaneer Beach and is filled with private homes facing the ocean.
 There are no restrooms located at this beach.
 There is a shower.
 Parking is available along Pacific Street and other neighboring streets.

 Wisconsin Street Beach is located at Wisconsin Street and The Strand; a one-way southbound street that parallels the Pacific Ocean.
 There is a ramp just north of the lifeguard tower 7 for access to the beach.
 This is Oceanside’s least frequented beach because it’s narrow, so it’s a great day spot to avoid the crowds.

 When the tide is high, the water often comes all the way up to the rocks, leaving very little or no beach at all.
-The ocean in this area is open to all water activities.
 A small pay parking lot is located directly behind the lifeguard tower on The Strand.
 There is also parking along Pacific Street.
-Pier View South is Oceanside’s most popular beach.
-If you don’t mind crowds, you will be comfortable here.
-Restrooms and showers are provided.

 For history buffs, Mission San Luis Rey is only a short drive from the center of town.
 Mission San Luis Rey is the largest of the California missions and the only one adorned with a wooden dome that is also unique to the site, as are the side altars and the Madonna Chapel, which originally served as a mortuary chapel.

-Whale watching is great for the family, and daily tours are available through the Oceanside welcome center.
+Whale watching is great for the family, and daily tours depart from the harbor.
 Prices vary by group size and area explored, so call for details.
 Sea lions often appear at the beaches and while exciting to watch its best to let them be and admire from a distance.

-When visiting Oceanside, allow two hours for the drive from the San Fernando Valley, an hour and a half from Los Angeles, and about an hour from anywhere in Orange County — traffic permitting.
+When visiting Oceanside, allow two hours for the drive from Los Angeles, and about an hour from Orange County or San Diego — traffic permitting.